tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/DRM/播放 DRM 加密视频_intl_en.md

 ## Step 1.
 Enable hotlink protection

 The example below shows how to enable key hotlink protection for the default distribution domain under your account:
->We do not recommend enabling hotlink protection for a domain name already in use, because it may result in playback failure.
+>?
+We do not recommend enabling hotlink protection for a domain name already in use, because it may result in playback failure.

 1. Log in to the VOD console, select **Distribution and Playback** > **[Domain Name](https://console.cloud.tencent.com/vod/distribute-play/domain)**, find the default distribution domain, and click **Set** on the right.
 2. Click **Access Control** and toggle **Key Hotlink Protection** on.
 In the pop-up window, click **Generate** to generate a random key (2WExxx48eW).
 Copy the key, which is needed to generate superplayer signature, and click **Confirm** to save the configuration.

 ## Step 2.
 Encrypt a video